 As they often say: The bad news always precedes the good.
 The same theory applies to the world of User Experience.

-Many merchants spend extreme amounts of money to advertise their webshop, while the webpage itself has such a low UX that many of its sponsored links are clicked, but the conversion rate remains low because people bouncing off the site as soon as possible.
+Many merchants spend large amounts of money to advertise their webshop, while the webpage itself has such a low UX that many of its sponsored links are clicked, but the conversion rate remains low because people bouncing off the site as soon as possible.

 Why should you read this article?